vanifatovvlad/NpmPublisherSupport/README.md

   * From Npm registry
   * From Local project (it’s convenient if several packages are located in one project)
 * Increment packages version from UnityEditor
-  * Patch Dependent option allow to automatically patch dependant packages version (If there are several projects in the project that depend on the current one)
+  * Patch Dependent option allow to automatically patch dependant packages version (If there are several packages in the project that depend on the current one)

 ## Getting started
 ### Step 1.
 Select registry